-What To Do Before Your Train Trip
+Two Things You Should Do Before Your Train Trip

-Print a Timetable
+Print Your Amtrak Timetable

 Download Movies, TV Shows, Podcasts or Music

-Apps For Amtrak Train Trips
+My Favorite Apps For an Amtrak Train Trip

 I love to know where I am.
 Geographically speaking, whether on a cruise ship, train or even walking around a new city, I like to know my location.
 What’s different about geo-spotting yourself on a train is that you are moving along at a decent clip, sometimes in the middle of absolutely nowhere.
 Yet somehow, despite the dreaded “No Service” display, these apps manage to give up to the moment accurate data.

-1. SPEED BOX APP (Speedometer Speed Box)
+1. Speed Box (Speedometer Speed Box)

 I was on the Silver Meteor from NYC to Orlando on the first train south following a hurricane that put the train out of service for four days.
 Most of the route from North Carolina all the way to Orlando, we didn’t go much over 35 mph.
 The tracks were still strewn with twisted tree branches and other scattered debris.
 I slept great that night.

-2. ALTIMETER APP (Altimeter)
+2. Altimeter App (Altimeter)